tshort/mdpad/yaml_usage.md

   - *bs3caption* - Use this to specify a caption next to a form element.
 This wraps each form element to support [Bootstrap 3](http://getbootstrap.com).
+  - *form-horizontal* - If you add the class *form-horizontal* to the form, the Bootstrap form will be arranged with the captions on the left and the form elements on the right.
+You can also add the parameters *col1class* and *col2class* to specify the classes for the left and right columns.
+These are normally used to specify column widths.
+The column widths normally should add to 12.
+The form example at the end of the page uses a horizontal form with the following specification:

+>       class: form-horizontal
+>       col1class : col-sm-6
+>       col2class : col-sm-6

   - *choices* - Use this in select boxes to pass an array of values to use in the select box.
 This is like the *options* subscriber built into dform.

+  - *selectvalue* - This subscriber allows one to set the default for the select choices or options.

 All of the apps [here](http://distributionhandbook.com/calculators/) use dform with Bootstrap 3 with both vertical and horizontal form